sudokode/seek/README.md

 - With more than a few users, using one index per user makes the size required more than `mlocate`, but this could be remedied with a global index.
 The problem there is `mlocate` honors permissions, while `seek` relies on each index containing only what the user would be allowed to view with `find`.
 This is a design choice in the end.

 - Some cute features of `locate` are missing, like `--basename`.
 That could possibly be handled with regex.

+- `locate` is actually slightly faster than `seek` when updating the index, but when you consider the index is bigger, `locate` is slower at searching, and `seek` is more robust since it just uses `grep`, the difference is rather neglible.